TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 # Wikipedia World / US State / US County Population Scraper

 ### Purpose
-To pull table data from Wikipedia, transform the results, and save them locally to .csv with MAXIMUM effort.<br>
+To pull table data from Wikipedia, transform the results, and save them locally to .csv with MAXIMUM effort.</br>
-This script takes no user inputs, run Wikipedia_Population_Scraper.py in terminal and it will complete in a few seconds.
+This script takes no user inputs, run either python script in terminal and it will complete in a few seconds.</br>

+There are two .py files in this repository:
+* Wikipedia_Population_Scraper_Soup.py
+* Wikipedia_Population_Scraper_Pandas.py

+This project was designed with two reasons in mind:
+1. To create a light and reliable script for obtaining population data
+2. To investigate performance differences between webscraping with BeautifulSoup and Pandas.read_html

 <br></br>
 ### Dependencies